 Each Group is required to have in place a Civil Defence Emergency Management Plan.
 The Plans must, among other things, provide for which hazards and risks are to be managed by the Group, how they will be managed, along with strategic planning for recovery from hazards and risks.

-Outside of emergencies, MCDEM promotes greater community and individual resilience to disasters.
+Outside of emergencies, the National Emergency Management Agency promotes greater community and individual resilience to disasters.
 It also oversees New Zealand’s emergency management system to ensure it’s operating as expected and to identify opportunities for improvement.

 It assists identifying hazards and risks of national significance, provides guidance to CDEM Groups and others on emergency management and monitors the performance of CDEM groups.

-Find out more about the Ministry of Civil Defence & Emergency Management.
+Find out more about the National Emergency Management Agency.